 From 1976 to 1980, it was tradition for the "Heaven Can Wait" director to host the "SNL" season finale.
 In total, Henry hosted 10 episodes, including a Mardi Gras special.

 Hanks' fifth go-around as host in 1990 was what spawned the Five-Timers Club sketch.
-His 2016 appearance marks his eighth time hosting the show.
+But now his most famous contribution to the series is definitely David S. Pumpkins.

 Chevy Chase - 8